Minnesota Hunting License: Cost, Requirements & How to Apply

 Hunting is generally permitted from 30 minutes before sunrise to 30 minutes after sunset.
 Check local variations.

-Recommended Gear for Minnesota Hunting
+Recommended Minnesota Hunting Gear

 Affiliate links — we may earn a commission at no extra cost to you.
 Learn more